 “As the heavens are higher than the earth, so are my ways higher than your ways and my thoughts than your thoughts.”
 Isaiah 55:9

 The movie taught me that only if we could see things through the eyes of God, we would complain less.
-When Mackenzie when he understood life from Papa’s perspective,and when he saw how happy his daughter was with Papa, all the bottled up anger and resentment gradually went away.
-That experience taught me that God alone sees the Big Picture, it is always better to trust Him because human knowledge even t its best, is myopic.
+When Mackenzie understood life from Papa’s perspective, and when he saw how happy his daughter was with Papa, all the bottled up anger and resentment gradually went away.
+That experience taught me that God alone sees the Big Picture, it is always better to trust Him because human knowledge even at its best, is myopic.

 So, just in case you are on a movie hunt this week, here is a great one!
 You can watch movie trailer here